clarkdave/clarkdave.net/content/portfolio/2011-06-01-chronozone.md

 image_id: chronozone
 ---

-Some kind of time management system built for the University of Kent.
+I led a team of three in the development of a custom time management tool for the University of Kent, using the Java-based Play MVC Framework combined with a strong test-driven development ethic.